More about: Best Things To Do In Rome

 When we go on a trip, many times we get up early to make the time last; we spend the whole day from visit to visit and when the evening falls we are exhausted and we just want to go back to the hotel to rest before facing the next marathon day of sightseeing.

 Don't be tempted.
 Reserve time during your visit not only to see Rome at night, but to enjoy it, walk around and contemplate the illumination of its monuments without the rush or the pressure to take a picture.
+And for that, I recommend you to book a night tour of Rome illuminated.
 It will be worth it.

 16. Visit the catacombs

 Speaking of a different Rome, so is the one you can find underground away from tourists and monuments.
-Beneath the beauty of Rome lies a labyrinth of Roman Catacombs that you can visit with a specialized tour and that, without a doubt, will give you a different feeling.
+Beneath the beauty of Rome lies a labyrinth of Roman Catacombs that you can visit if you book a tour and that will certainly give you a different feeling.

 Be careful not to confuse the Roman Catacombs with a visit to the Vatican Catacombs.
 They are two different things.
 If either of these two visits leave you wanting more I invite you to check out this article on the Catacombs of St. Callixtus and the Catacombs of the Capuchins.